demianbrunt/TrimSalon/.github/instructions/security-and-owasp.instructions.md

 ### 6. A08: Software and Data Integrity Failures

 - **Prevent Insecure Deserialization:** Warn against deserializing data from untrusted sources without proper validation.
-If deserialization is necessary, recommend using formats that are less prone to attack and implementing strict type checking.
+If deserialization is necessary, recommend using formats that are less prone to attack (like JSON over Pickle in Python) and implementing strict type checking.

 ## General Guidelines